UofT-DSI/sampling/02_assignments/a1_sampling_and_reproducibility/a1_sampling_and_reproducibility.md

-# ASSIGNMENT: Sampling and Reproducibility in Python
+# Assignment 1: Sampling and Reproducibility in Python

 Read the blog post [Contact tracing can give a biased sample of COVID-19 cases](https://andrewwhitby.com/2020/11/24/contact-tracing-biased/) by Andrew Whitby to understand the context and motivation behind the simulation model we will be examining.